vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 ## Steps

-By now, we know that an experiment relies on `train` and `evaluate` methods, that each of these runs one or more `epochs`, which consists of one or more `episodes`, and finally each `episode` repeatedly calls `model.step`.
+By now, we know that an experiment starts with the `run` method calling `train` and `evaluate` methods, that each of these runs one or more `epochs`, which consists of one or more `episodes`, and finally each `episode` repeatedly calls `model.step`.
 Now we will start unpacking each of these levels, starting with the innermost loop over `steps`.

 In `/experiment/config/monty/patch_and_view`, notice that the model class is specified as `${monty.class:tbp.monty.frameworks.models.graph_matching.MontyForGraphMatching}` (it uses the `monty.class` resolver that passes the Python class itself to the config), which is a subclass of `tbp.monty.frameworks.models.monty_base.MontyBase`, which in turn is a subclass of `tbp.monty.frameworks.models.abstract_monty_classes.Monty`.
 In the abstract base class `Monty`, you will see that there are two template methods for two types of steps: `_exploratory_step` and `_matching_step`.
 In turn, each of these steps is defined as a sequence of calls to other abstract methods, including `_set_step_type_and_check_if_done`, which is a point at which the step type can be switched.
 The conceptual difference between these types of steps is that **during exploratory steps, no inference is attempted**, which means no voting and no keeping track of which objects or poses are possible matches to the current observation.
 Each time `model.step` is called in the experimental procedure listed under the "Episodes and Epochs" heading, either `_exploratory_step` or `_matching_step` will be called.
 In a typical experiment, training consists of running `_matching_step` until a) an object is recognized, or b) all known objects are ruled out, or c) a step counter exceeds a threshold.
 Regardless of how matching-steps is terminated, the system then switches to running exploratory step so as to gather more observations and build a more complete model of an object.